Marinella

+From 1956 to 2024, Marinella remained active for 68 years, performing in concerts and weekly shows at nightclubs.
+On September 25, 2024, at the age of 86, she suffered a severe hemorrhagic stroke while performing at the Odeon of Herodes Atticus in Athens, collapsing on stage.
+After four months of hospitalization, on January 21, 2025, she was discharged from the hospital and returned home.

 Early life

-She was born Kyriaki Papadopoulou (Κυριακή Παπαδοπούλου), in the city of Thessaloniki in northern Greece.
+Kyriaki Papadopoulou was born in the city of Thessaloniki in northern Greece.
 Her parents were Greek refugees from Constantinople.
 She is the fourth and last child of a large family, which despite its poverty, was rich in love and in artistic vein.
 The whole family gathered around the turntable and sang, while her father tried to teach children the steps of the waltz and the tango.
 From the age of four years singing on the radio broadcast in "Pediki Ora (Children's Hour)" and later did ads for shops such as "Melka" in Thessaloniki, earning her first pocket money.
 She participated in many performances of children's theatre.